MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-install-on-linux.md

 7. Download `db_backup.zip`.

-8. Restore that data into the DeployR 8.0.5 Administration Console.
+8. Restore that data into the DeployR for Microsoft R Server 2016 Administration Console.

-    1. Log into the DeployR 8.0.5 landing page.
+    1. Log into the DeployR for Microsoft R Server 2016 landing page.

-    2. From the landing page, open the DeployR 8.0.5 Administration Console.
+    2. From the landing page, open the DeployR for Microsoft R Server 2016 Administration Console.

     3. In the **Database** tab, click **Restore DeployR Database**.